 Strong Fertility Center provides sperm cryopreservation (sperm banking) for men prior to chemotherapy, radiation, surgery, or other medical treatments that may jeopardize fertility.
 It is also available for men who are facing military deployment, possible environmental exposures, as well as collection for short term storage due to individual concerns.
 Sperm banking offers men the security of knowing that the possibility of fatherhood is preserved.

 All men seeking cryopreservation of sperm require a visit with a provider at the Strong Fertility Center prior to collecting and preserving a specimen.
 This can most commonly be arranged the same day as the collection.
-That visit will advise you of the process and review the required consents for collection and long term storage.
+The visit will advise you of the process and review the required consents for collection and long-term storage.
 Once you provide a sample, the lab staff will perform a semen analysis to determine counts and motility.
-All cryopreservation is done by appointment only.
+All cryopreservation is performed by appointment only.

-Additionally the state of New York and the federal government regulate the use of cryopreserved sperm and in order to maintain this in compliance and for the safest storage, laboratory testing for infectious disease is required before sperm can be collected, frozen and stored.
+Additionally, the state of New York and the federal government regulate the use of cryopreserved sperm.
+In order to maintain this in compliance and for the safest storage, laboratory testing for infectious disease is required before sperm can be collected, frozen, and stored.
 There are a number of blood tests that need to be performed within 30 days of your final collection.
 These tests, for sexually transmitted diseases, are for the protection of any eventual recipient of your samples.
 Failure to have these tests performed could prevent you from using your samples at a later date.
 If there is not an identified partner at the time of storage, additional testing may be required at the time of collection and thereafter to meet compliance with state and federal law.

 Semen specimens are frozen in liquid nitrogen at -196˚C using a special media to protect the sperm from damage during freezing and thawing.
 A test vial is thawed 48 hours after freezing to determine cryosurvival.
 Multiple samples may be required to achieve one or more pregnancies.
 We suggest at least 2 days of abstinence (from ejaculation) between visits, if possible.

 Use of the frozen semen should be carefully planned to maximize the chances for pregnancy.
-Your partner should meet with a provider prior to treatment to identify possible barriers to successful conception and pregnancy.
-While intrauterine insemination may be used for samples with good post-thaw counts and motilities, assisted reproductive techniques such as in vitro fertilization (IVF) may be recommended if the concentration and/or motility are very low, or if there are female problems identified.
+Your partner should meet with a provider before treatment to identify possible barriers to successful conception and pregnancy.
+While intrauterine insemination may be used for samples with good post-thaw counts and motilities, assisted reproductive techniques such as in-vitro fertilization (IVF) may be recommended if the concentration and/or motility are very low, or if there are female problems identified.
 There does not appear to be any increased risk of birth defects, miscarriage, or tubal pregnancies using frozen-thawed sperm.